stich86/ZTE-MF289F-Recovery/enable_volte.md

 Restart module with the usual AT command `AT+CFUN=1,1`

-When module is back online, open again TeraTerm to `NMEA` port and check if `IMS APN` is connected and has an assigned IP with this command:
+When the module is back online, reopen TeraTerm on the `NMEA` port and check if the `IMS APN` is connected and has an assigned IP using the following command:

 ```
 AT+CGCONTRDP